Professionalism Online Reporting Process

 There is "No Wrong Door" to reporting a professionalism concern.

 When you “submit a concern”, you can do so anonymously or confidentially.
+The reporter can choose not to move forward with the concern at any point during this process.
+The concern will be tracked confidentially, for potential repeat behaviors and environmental concerns.
 If you submit an anonymous concern, we do log the concern, however we may be limited with follow up and follow through as we will be unable to obtain additional details.
 If you attach your name to the concern, as a confidential submission, a Professionalism Triage Officer will contact in as timely a fashion as possible, and will begin the process of helping you deal with the concern.

 At the meeting with Reporter, the triage officer will:

-- Review the concern from the Reporter’s point of view and summarize professionalism themes/concerns arising from the experience.
+Review the concern from the Reporter’s point of view and summarize professionalism themes.

-The reporter can choose not to move forward with the concern at any point during this process.
-The concern will be tracked confidentially, for potential repeat behaviors and environmental concerns.
+If the reporter chooses not to move forward with the concern, the concern will be tracked confidentially only, for repeat behaviors and environmental concerns.

 There may be times when we can not maintain confidentiality.
-If the concern is felt to be egregious (i.e., patient or learner safety is at risk), there is leader discussion with Faculty Affairs, Dean/Deputy Dean, and/or Faculty Relations regarding immediate next steps for safety of learners with consideration of actions (including but not limited to non-disciplinary suspension), while the concern is looked into and/or reported to formal disciplinary bodies for investigation and conclusion (case by case basis).
+If the concern is felt to be egregious (i.e., patient or learner safety is at risk), there is leader discussion with Faculty Affairs, Dean/Deputy Dean, and/or Faculty Relations regarding immediate next steps for safety of learners with consideration of actions.

-- Intervention will be guided by consultations with the appropriate formal bodies, with accelerated levels of intervention as appropriate.
+• Intervention will be guided by consultations with the appropriate formal bodies.

 If the concern is not deemed to be a professionalism concern or is outside the jurisdiction of the Professionalism Triage Committee, then other pathways to address the concern will be offered.